 Domain.
-Your basic ‘web address.’
-Our domain is portent.com
+Your basic web address.
+For example, our domain is portent.com.

-If you’re a normal person who doesn’t spend every day staring at web code and pondering how to shave another .5 seconds off load time, you’re thinking, “Portent, what the hell’s going on with all this CSS and JS and HTML and stuff?”
+If you’re a normal person who doesn’t spend every day staring at web code and pondering how to shave another 0.5 seconds off of load time, you’re thinking, “Portent, what the hell’s going on with all this CSS and JS and HTML and stuff?”

 So, for all you muggles, here’s the quick rundown:

-CSS Cascading Style Sheet.
+Cascading Style Sheet, or CSS.
 It’s a language that tells browsers how to make a web page look.
-Think font sizes, colors, image placement and the like. .css files are a convenient, cachable way to deliver lots of CSS.
+Think font sizes, colors, image placement, and the like. ‘.css’ files are a convenient, cacheable way to deliver lots of CSS.

-JPEG or JPG (Joint Photographic Experts Group, pronounced jay-peg) refer to the same image format.
-We’ll use ‘JPG’ in this book.
+Joint Photographic Experts Group, or JPEG, or JPG.
+Pronounced jay-peg.
 JPG files should have the file extension .jpeg or .jpg.
 JPG is usually best for images with thousands or millions of colors, like photographs.
 Those tend to be the biggest files, and JPG is a compression powerhouse.

 All of these file types refer to the way the image files are compressed.

 JPG is known as lossy compression.
 It reduces file size by removing data.
-If images were your refridgerator, JPG would be cleaning out the fridge.
-That’s why JPG compression is so effective for humungous, many-colored images.
+If images were your refrigerator, JPG would be cleaning out the fridge.
+That’s why JPG compression is so effective for humongous, many-colored images.
 It deletes data.
-That can reduce quality, but done right JPG compression is nearly undetectable.
+That can reduce quality, but done right, JPG compression is nearly undetectable.

 PNG is a lossless file format.
-They work by rearranging data to more efficiently use file space.
+It works by rearranging data to more efficiently use file space.
 It’s like those times when you know you should clean out the fridge but would really rather get back to binge-watching your favorite show, so you move things around until you can fit that carton of milk in there.
-You can turn these into lossy formats by deleting entire colors from images, but that’s way beyond the scope of this book.
+You can turn these into lossy formats by deleting entire colors from images, but that’s a topic we can visit later.
 For now, assume that properly-used PNG compression leaves images with fewer colors completely unchanged.